f5devcentral/f5-aws-autoscale/README.md

 **immutable** = Requires the Big-IP configuration to be managed via the launch config.
 Any config changes must be entered into the launch config and relaunched.

-**clustered** = *(Coming Soon)*.
-The Big-IP configuration is managed by syncing the config from an existing member.
+**clustered**  The Big-IP configuration is managed by syncing the config from an existing member.
 Changes can be made in traditional operational method of logging into a Big-IP GUI.

 For more details about each deployment, please see the README.md in each deployment type directory.